Project Bracken

 The short Merlin Bird ID app video on YouTube

-But Merlin also quickly identified a group of birds that we have never actually recorded at St Olaves, including the tiny, orange crowned Firecrest, Skylark, Meadow Pipit, Willow Warbler and Spotted Flycatcher.
+But Merlin also quickly identified a group of birds that we had never recorded at St Olaves, including the tiny, orange-crowned Firecrest, Skylark, Meadow Pipit, Willow Warbler and Spotted Flycatcher.
 At first, we were sceptical.
 Was the AI playing tricks and misinterpreting more common bird calls?
 But then it flashed ‘Spotted Flycatcher’ just as we saw a small bird dart off a branch, loop in the air and return to the same spot.
 Bingo.
 In the week that followed we saw Spotted Flycatchers all around the viewpoint area, including one in a nest box (now confirmed as a lined nest).
 This morning, I watched two Flycatchers together on a branch close to the nest, until a third landed beside them only to be quickly chased away.
 Suddenly, we seem to have flycatchers everywhere (and a neighbour says they have also seen Pied Flycatchers nearer the river).
 Obviously, Merlin hasn’t brought the birds to St Olaves.
-We hope that that’s down to us trying to manage the land better for diversity, creating more abundant insect life.
+We hope that that’s down to us trying to manage the land better for diversity, including creating more abundant insect life.
 But it did alert us to their presence and help us learn what birdwatchers call their ‘jizz’ (or giss): their distinctive movements, behaviour and overall appearance.
 Flycatchers, we now know, display a lot of jizz.

 Spotted Flycatcher being ringed, Northants 2013 [cc-by-2.0]